gai3nair/scribe/passengers.md

 # Passenger List

-This page includes the name and Age of the passengers travelling in Titanic:
+This page includes the Name and Age of the passengers travelling in Titanic:

 {% for item in site.data.titanic %}
 -  {{item.Name}}, {{item.Age}}